| Khao

 in Cambodia than that of the rest of Thailand.
 Indeed, a few

-species can only be found in this region and a number of subspecies
+species can only be found in this region and a number of distinct

 Khao Soi